I have not only been looking at how I teach new topics but also those which I feel confident in delivering.

 Again another method she developed by sharing, this time at a maths conference.
-Another approach which is best represented through my notes:
+Another approach that is best represented through my notes:

-Being able to visualise how the ratios are shared enabled students to more confidently manipulate the parts.
-The students also showed a real rigor when applying division, multiplication and checking, skills which only come from deliberate practise and clarity of explanation.
+Being able to visualise how the ratios are shared enabled students to confidently manipulate the parts.
+The students also showed real rigour when applying division, multiplication and checking, skills that only come from deliberate practise and clarity of explanation.

 Using the exterior angles rule to solve interior angles in regular polygons problems

-Aside from taking away subject specific teaching points, there were also little gems in the practice that could be transfered into any classroom.
+Aside from taking away subject-specific teaching points, there were also little gems in the practice that could be transferred into any classroom.
 Firstly was the routine, it was evident that these students had a set of procedures which they followed both throughout the lesson and in their working.
-This served them well in both settling down to work and approaching open ended problems.
+This served them well in both settling down to work and approaching open-ended problems.
 Another tool the students were given was annotation: using diagrams and their own observations to focus their thoughts.
 This was effective when structuring more responses to complex questions since they had provided their own scaffolding.

 The truth is, I am and always have been a practitioner whose students are in receipt of a good deal where their mathematical education is concerned.
 I have never been arrogant enough to think that I know everything or have nothing left to learn as far as pedagogy is concerned.
 A much more useful observation would be that if an experienced teacher of fifteen years is continually learning new approaches then perhaps there is something you can share with or learn from others.